-A fistula is an abnormal connection between an organ, vessel, or intestine and another structure.
-Fistulas are usually the result of injury or surgery.
-It can also result from infection or inflammation.
+A fistula is an abnormal connection between 2 body parts, such as an organ or blood vessel and another structure.
+Fistulas are usually the result of an injury or surgery.
+Infection or inflammation can also cause a fistula to form.

-Inflammatory bowel disease, such as ulcerative colitis or Crohn's disease, is an example of a disease that leads to fistulas between one loop of intestine and another.
-Injury can lead to fistulas between arteries and veins.
+Inflammatory bowel disease, such as ulcerative colitis or Crohn disease, can lead to fistulas between one loop of intestine and another.
+Injury can cause fistulas to form between arteries and veins.

 Types of fistulas include:

-Feldman M, Friedman LS, Brandt LJ, eds.
+De Prisco G, Celinski S, and Spak CW.
+Abdominal abscesses and gastrointestinal fistulas.
+In: Feldman M, Friedman LS, Brandt LJ, eds.
 Sleisenger & Fordtran's Gastrointestinal and Liver Disease.
-8th ed.
-Philadelphia, Pa: Saunders Elsevier; 2006.
+9th ed.
+Philadelphia, PA: Elsevier Saunders; 2016:chap 28.